diatomzone/diatomzone.github.io/collections/_wikipages/canyon-crossroads/000-canyoncrossroads.md

 a medium-sized city located in a basin-and-range valley. named for its picturesque butte (not butt) where redtail hawks nest.

-despite the drier climate, redtail supports a vibrant agricultural industry thanks to mountain runoff from both sides.
+despite the drier climate, redtail supports a vibrant agricultural industry thanks to mountain runoff from both sides and groundwater specialists.

 canyon crossroads is roughly two hours away by train.